geekylink/geekylink/README.md

 🧑‍💻 About Me:

-I'm a seasoned developer with a passion for coding and exploring different corners of the world with experience living in various countries across several incredible continents.
-From coding just outside an Amish community, to writing software & teaching in the bustling cities of Asia, and across Europe and Latin America, my coding journey has taken me far and wide! 🌍
+I'm a seasoned developer with a passion for coding and exploring and experiencing different corners of the world, my coding journey has taken me far and wide! 🌍

 🚀 Quick facts about me: